-BICAS does not have any facilities for automatic updates.
-Updating the software should be identical to removing the old version and installing the new one, with the exception of keeping the configuration file and master CDF files.
+BICAS does not have any facilities for automatic updates besides updating the git repo in which it may be contained.
+Updating the software should be identical to removing the old version and installing the new one, with the exception of keeping the configuration file, master CDF files, and RCTs.